tuan-hda/evaware-android/README.md

 - Firebase
 - Jet Admin
 - Architecture: Clean architecture (using Data layer and UI layer), associated with MVVM and ViewBinding feature.

-## Installation
-To install the Evaware Furniture App, follow these steps:
-1. Make sure you have Android Studio installed on your computer.
-2. Once you have Android Studio installed, open it on your computer.
-3. Clone this repository or download the ZIP file and extract its contents to a folder on your computer.
-4. In Android Studio, go to File -> Open and navigate to the folder where you extracted the app's source code.
-Select the project folder and click OK.
-5. Android Studio will build the project and set up the necessary dependencies.
-This may take a few moments.
-6. In Android Studio, click on the Run button or press Shift + F10 to build and run the app on your emulator.
-7. The Evaware Furniture App will be installed and launched on emulator.
-You can now explore the app and start browsing and purchasing furniture items.